Pegah-Eizad/pegah-eizad.github.io/_posts/2020-07-24-conditional-component-rendering-react.md

  So in our case, it will check if the user has any favorites and if that evaluates to True, it will execute what follows which is rendering
  ```<FavoriteRecipes />``` .
 For rendering ```<FavoriteRecipes />```, the ```&&``` operator will
- always evaluat to True as long as the component is there.
+ always evaluate to True as long as the component is there.